-In connection with our audit of the House financial statements, we considered the House's internal control over financial reporting, consistent with our auditor's responsibility discussed below.
-We performed our procedures related to the House internal control over financial reporting in accordance with U.S. generally accepted government auditing standards.
+In connection with our audits of the House's financial statements, we considered the House's internal control over financial reporting, consistent with our auditor's responsibility discussed below.
+We performed our procedures related to the House's internal control over financial reporting in accordance with U.S. generally accepted government auditing standards.